Q. What days of the week do the kids practice and what time do they practice?

 Q. How do the kids get home from meets?

-A. The parents who drive to the meets will also bring the kids back to Piedmont unless the parent of a child comes to watch the meet and picks their child up.
+A. The parents who drive to the meets will also bring the kids back to Piedmont unless the parent of a child comes to watch the meet and pick up their child.
 We ask that the carpool parents who drive any child back to Piedmont drop them at the child's home.
-If you meet your child at the meet and then take them home, please let one of the coaches know when your child is leaving the meet and who the driver is.
+If you meet your child at the meet and then take them home, please let the parent who drove your child to the meet know.
+This is very important, otherwise it may cause the driver to wait around needlessly not knowing what happened to the children they drove to the meet.

 Q. How long are the meets and what time should I be there to pick up my child?